MicrosoftDocs/defender-docs/defender-office-365/threat-explorer-real-time-detections-about.md

 ## All email view in Threat Explorer

-The **All email** view in Threat Explorer shows information about all inbound, outbound and intra-org email messages.
+The **All email** view in Threat Explorer shows information about all inbound, outbound, and intra-org email messages.
 The view shows malicious and non-malicious email.
 For example:

 - Email identified phishing or malware.
 - Email identified as spam or bulk.